An amazing opportunity has emerged, with the potential to change everything for the Blue Dot campaign and environmental rights in Canada.

 Once established, it should be easier to push for similar language to be included in other environmental laws, and to pursue a stand-alone federal environmental bill of rights.
 The ultimate objective remains constitutional recognition of these rights, but this could take a while.
 In the meantime, getting this language into national laws will help get people and politicians on board with the concept.

 Our objective remains the same, but in the near-term, we are shifting to take advantage of this incredible opportunity.

-The CEPA recommendations provide an incredible opportunity to modernize Canada’s environmental laws, but these changes aren’t guaranteed!
-Heading into a busy legislative session, government faces many competing priorities on its agenda.
+Although the government has committed to looking into amending CEPA, we are concerned that if these changes are delayed much further they may not happen before the next election.
+Realistically if we don’t see a bill to amend CEPA introduced by April, we might not have this chance again until 2020.
 The average Canadian is probably not aware that this is happening, and the mainstream media are not picking it up.
 This is far from a done deal, and the onus is on us to make it a priority for government.

 - Follow us on social media (Facebook, Twitter) and share CEPA content.
 Twitter is especially effective in reaching the ministers!

 - Click here to send a letter to your MP letting them know about the proposed amendments and copying in the key decision-makers